-Vox Pop: Does Brand Matter in the 21st Century?
+Vox Pop: Does brand matter in the 21st century?

 The consumer-brand relationship is undergoing significant change.
 A recent study by Havas Media Group found that most people would not care if 74% of all brands disappeared completely, and only 28% are said to notably improve people’s quality of life and wellbeing.

-Today’s digital savvy consumers are more empowered and less responsive to traditional brand messaging, thus diminishing the power and influence of brands.
+Today’s digital savvy consumers more empowered and less responsive to traditional brand messaging, thus diminishing the power and influence of brands.
 The recent proliferation of ad-blocking technology, in particular, proves that the internet is no longer a place which affords brands unlimited access to consumers.

 In the digital age, the traditional rules of branding (big ideas, long-term margins, and emotional appeal) seem to be obsolete in an economy where consumers increasingly prefer products or services that provide convenience and top class user experiences.